-The following table shows the grant date and vesting schedule for all unvested restricted stock units as of the fiscal year ended January 31, 2015.
-All restricted stock unit grants have a four-year vesting schedule of 25% per year.
+The following table shows the grant date and vesting schedule for all unvested restricted stock units as of the fiscal year ended January 30, 2016.
+The restricted stock unit grants for Blake Nordstrom, Michael Koppel, Peter Nordstrom and Erik Nordstrom all have a four-year vesting schedule of 25% per year.
+The restricted stock unit grants for Christine Deputy of 21,034 units, 6,062 units and 8,135 units vest equally over three, four and five years, respectively.